Table of Contents

 - To heal from business burnout, you need to make a change

 - 10 ways to handle entrepreneurial burnout & reclaim your energy

 - Entrepreneurial burnout is common but it doesn’t have to affect you

-While burnout is common among entrepreneurs, you’re particularly at risk if you’re starting your business as a side hustle in addition to working a full-time job.
+While burnout is common among entrepreneurs (almost half of entrepreneurs experience burnout). you’re particularly at risk if you’re starting your business as a side hustle in addition to working a full-time job.

-How to tell if you’re suffering from burnout
+How to tell if you’re suffering from business burnout

-Burnout can exhibit symptoms above and beyond feeling exhausted.
+Burnout can exhibit symptoms beyond feeling exhausted.
 You might feel like you don’t enjoy the things you used to, or you can’t find the motivation to do even the smallest tasks.

 - Everything feels like a chore.

 - You’re too spent to get your work done or even do pleasurable activities.